Unmarked spoilers ahead.

-- Handicapped Badass: He is this after lost his front right leg while save GB from getting hit by a truck.
+- Handicapped Badass: In Densetsu Weed, he becomes this after losing his right front leg when saving GB from getting hit by a truck.

 - Heroic Sacrifice: In the sequel, he intentionally makes the cave around him and Kaibutsu collapse in an attempt to kill the mutant dog.
 Unfortunately it turns out a Senseless Sacrifice.